 In Case of Company

-The assets and the goodwill is recorded at the debit side of the journal whereas the liabilities and cash is recorded at the credit side of the journal.
+The assets and the goodwill are recorded on the journal’s debit side, whereas the liabilities and cash are recorded on the journal’s credit side.
 The accounting for goodwill will be as under:

 In Case of Partnership

 Partner brings Goodwill, but not Recorded in Books

 When a new partner brings goodwill but is not recorded in the books of accounts – Many times to avoid income tax, the goodwill brought by the new partner and payment to the old partner is not recorded in the books of accounts.
 Instead, they show this in some other way so that it appears as a transaction other than a goodwill transaction.
 Or it is directly paid to the existing other partners, and nothing comes into the business and thus in the books of account.
 As this leads to the generation of black money, it is not considered a good practice.

 Partner brings Goodwill and Retained in the Firm

 When the new partner brings the goodwill and is retained in the firm/company -The amount of goodwill brought by the new partner is recorded in the books of account.
 The same is credited and distributed amongst the old partners in the ratio of their sacrificing profit share.
 However, if it is not known, then it is distributed in their old profit-sharing ratio’

 For example, there are two partners, A & B, with a profit-sharing ratio of 2:1, and C, the new partner, brings Goodwill Rs.300,000.
 Now partners will be distributing this amount of Rs.300,000 in the ratio of 2:1, i.e., A gets Rs.
 200,000, and B gets Rs.
 100,000.

 Partner brings Goodwill and Withdrawn by Old Partner